AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

     >
     >If your email does not contain an HTML or plain text version in addition to the AMP content, it cannot be sent.

-### AMP for Email delivery requirements for Gmail {#amp-for-email-delivery-requirements-gmail}
+### AMP for Email delivery requirements {#amp-for-email-delivery-requirements}

 When building your AMP content in Adobe Campaign, you must comply with the conditions for a dynamic email to be delivered, which are specific to your recipients' email providers.

-Currently only one email provider supports testing this format: Gmail.
-All the steps and specifications required to test delivery with AMP format on Gmail accounts are detailed in the [Gmail developer AMP for Email documentation](https://developers.google.com/gmail/ampemail?).
+Currently two email providers support testing this format: Gmail and Outlook.

+All the steps and specifications required to test delivery with AMP format on Gmail accounts are detailed in the corresponding [Gmail developer documentation](https://developers.google.com/gmail/ampemail?) and [Outlook developer documentation](https://docs.microsoft.com/en-gb/outlook/amphtml/).

 In particular, the following requirements must be met:
-* Follow the [Gmail delivery requirements](https://developers.google.com/gmail/ampemail/testing-dynamic-email?#delivery_requirements) including the [AMP for Email security requirements](https://developers.google.com/gmail/ampemail/security-requirements).
+* Follow the AMP security requirements specific to [Gmail](https://developers.google.com/gmail/ampemail/security-requirements) and [Outlook](https://docs.microsoft.com/en-gb/outlook/amphtml/security-requirements).
 * The AMP MIME part must contain a [valid AMP document](https://amp.dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_emails/?format=email).
 * The AMP MIME part must be smaller than 100KB.

-You can also consult the [Tips and known limitations for Gmail](https://developers.google.com/gmail/ampemail/tips).
+You can also consult the [Tips and known limitations for Gmail](https://developers.google.com/gmail/ampemail/tips) and the [AMP best practices for Outlook](https://docs.microsoft.com/en-gb/outlook/amphtml/best-practices).

 ### Targeting an AMP email {#targeting-amp-email}